Wednesday, March 2, 2022

 Spring is a special time in Bloomington.
-Rising temperatures allow us to get back out in nature, dine on outdoor patios, browse the Farmers Market under the sun's rays, and explore the glory of old IU once more.
-Simply being witness to the miles upon miles of beautiful blooming landscape is enough to take your breath away.
-Even on rainy days, B-Town offers an abundance of museums and shows to its visitors.
-That's the charm of Bloomington: no matter the weather or interest, you can make Bloomington your own.
+Rising temperatures allow us to get back out in nature, dine on outdoor patios, browse farmers' markets under the sun's rays, and explore the glory of Old IU once more.
+Simply being witness to the miles-upon-miles of beautiful blooming landscape is enough to take your breath away.
+Even on rainy days, B-Town offers an abundance of museums, shows, and other indoor attractions to enjoy.
+That's the charm of Bloomington during spring: no matter the weather or interest, you can make it your own.
 So whether it's a weekday trip or a weekend getaway, travel to our rolling Southern Indiana hills and discover spring in B-Town.

 3:00 pm: Check-In

 Where you stay depends on the type of trip you're hoping to have:

 - The nature stay // Nature lovers will enjoy a stay at the Fourwinds Lakeside Inn & Marina, which puts you right on Monroe Lake.
 If you're here to see the blooms and bask in spring's air of rebirth, there's no better place to reside.